ParsMaioris/BarterPoint/README.md

 - **Queuing Mechanisms**: Explore the use of queuing for efficient handling of asynchronous tasks.
 - **Enhanced Security Measures**: Implement advanced authentication and authorization mechanisms.
 - **Geolocation Services**: Add location-based features to facilitate local trades.

+## Purpose and Context

+BarterPoint is actively under development and primarily serves as a portfolio piece.
+The main goal is to showcase skills in full-stack development for job interviews, as employers often request GitHub repositories.
+There are no immediate plans to take this project beyond its current state.
+The ongoing updates are focused on refining and demonstrating capabilities rather than learning new technologies.

 ## Contributing